What’s New in 2025

 The next phase of development for Nisqually State Park is currently underway.
 This is the first time Washington State Parks has partnered with a local Tribe to create a new park.
 Themes and details around the lifestyle and culture of the Nisqually people will be prominent in the completed project.
 The current phase will include the construction of an interpretive plaza and other new operational facilities, the development of a trail system that leads to the Nisqually River and multiple river overlooks.
 Future developments will include a welcome station, campgrounds, a Village Center, and more.
 Learn more here.

 State Routed 504 is closed past the Mount St Helens Science & Learning Center at Coldwater at milepost 45.2 due to a landslide in May 2023.
 As a result, the popular visitor’s center Johnston Ridge Observatory is closed through 2026 while road and bridge repairs are underway.
+The Science and Learning Center at Coldwater will be the main Forest Service visitor’s center during the Johnston Ridge closure.
+It is set to open for weekend operations on May 17, 2025 and 7-day-per-week operations on June 14, 2025.
 Find more information and alternative destinations here.

 $15 Million in Funding for Cle Elum Ridge Landscape from Senators Murray and Cantwell